 When you’re new to herbs, many things can be intimidating.
-One of the most uncertain areas for many new herbalists is when it comes to understanding herbal safety.
+One of the most uncertain areas for many new herbalists is understanding herbal safety.

-Today I want to touch on this concern by talking about the safety track records of herbs vs. modern medicines, as well as how to ensure that you’re using herbs as safely as possible for yourself and your family.
+Today, I want to address this concern by discussing the safety track records of herbs compared to modern medicines and how to ensure that you’re using herbs as safely as possible for yourself and your family.

-For the most part, compared to many modern day pharmaceuticals, herbs have a much better safety record.
-In fact, there are zero deaths attributed to herbs each year.
-Compare that to over-the-counter and prescription medicines which are responsible for many deaths each year.
+Compared to many modern-day pharmaceuticals, herbs have a much better safety record.
+In fact, zero deaths are attributed to herbs each year, compared to over-the-counter and prescription medicines, which are responsible for many deaths each year.

 - Records spanning from 1976 to 2006 (the most recent year available) found that, of 62 million death certificates, almost a quarter-million deaths were coded as having occurred in a hospital setting due to medication errors.